Data statistics, as of 2020/04/20, 11:00

-With more than 1.34 million COVID-19 cases confirmed, and death toll hitting over 74,000 in more than 100 countries and regions worldwide, people are being advised to avoid public and crowded spaces and reduce their travels.
+With more than 2.4 million COVID-19 cases confirmed, and death toll hitting over 160,000 in more than 100 countries and regions worldwide according to Johns Hopkins University, people are being advised to avoid public and crowded spaces and reduce their travels.

 China temporarily suspended entry of foreigners with valid visas and residence permits, from March 28.

 Outside of China: Over 2,345,9474 confirmed cases; over 164,984 deaths.

 U.S. over 40,000 deaths have been reported and total confirmed cases have surpassed 755,000, meaning the U.S. has the largest number of both coronavirus fatalities and infections in the world.

 UK Prime Minister Boris Johnson has been discharged from the hospital, though it’s unclear when he’ll be return to work.

 France extended its nationwide lockdown to May 11.